raungar/epi_reg/README.md

 ### Step 2: Quantification and Binning
 ##### salmon_compile_files.py
+###### run_epireg.sh, rna_quant.py, chip_peaks.py
 salmon_compile_files.py will perform quantification using salmon and find chip-seq peaks using bedtools.
 Any hg19 data will be converted to GRCh38.
 This file can work process single or paired end data.
+This is accomplished by distinguishing between rna/chip files and separately calling them as jobs (to speed up process) by calling run_epireg.sh.
+This calls either rna_quant.py or chip_peaks.py depending on the data to complete analysis.